 - Fat: 0.1 grams

 - Potassium.
-The predominant mineral in potatoes, potassium is concentrated in the skin and may benefit heart health.
+Potassium, the predominant mineral in potatoes, is concentrated in the skin and may benefit heart health.

-- Vitamin C. The main vitamin found in potatoes, vitamin C is significantly reduced with cooking — but leaving the skin on appears to reduce this loss.
+- Vitamin C. The main vitamin found in potatoes, vitamin C, is significantly reduced with cooking — but leaving the skin on minimizes this loss.

 - Folate.
-Concentrated in the peel, folate is mostly found in potatoes with colored flesh.
+Concentrated in the peel, folate is found chiefly in potatoes with colored flesh.

 - Vitamin B6.
 A class of B vitamins involved in red blood cell formation, B6 is found in most foods.

 Although any potatoes can be used for potato tacos, I chose gold potatoes because of their buttery taste.
-Since all potatoes are different sizes, you just have to be sure to choose any potatoes you like and make sure to cut them the same size prior to boiling them.
+Since all potatoes are different sizes, you have to select any potatoes you like and cut them the same size before boiling them.

 - Baking potatoes (2 large = 12 gold potatoes)